-Less than two years after the release of their debut, Wire’s third album ‘154’ broke further new ground, showing a band who were as engaged with the psychedelic guitar pop of ‘Map Ref.
-41ºN 93ºW’ as they were with the moody soundscapes of ‘Indirect Enquiries’.
-As the NME review of the time so acutely observed “‘154’ makes 99% of the opposition look feeble in comparison.”
+Less than two years after the release of their debut, Wire’s third album ‘154’ broke further new ground, as the NME review of the time so acutely observed “‘154’ makes 99% of the opposition look feeble in comparison.”

 Following the album, the band and EMI parted company.
-Wire planned a series of concerts to showcase the increasingly wide ranging set of compositions which would have made up the band’s fourth album.
-Yet these were not orthodox rock shows.
-Wire presented the songs with performance art interventions, some of which had a decidedly confrontational slant.
-The shows left audiences divided and potential labels unsure of what they might be signing.
-Although there was no formal decision to split up, by the end of 1980, Wire had ceased operations.
+Wire planned a series of concerts with performance art interventions, some of which had a decidedly confrontational slant.
+The shows left audiences divided, and although there was no formal decision to split up, by the end of 1980, Wire had ceased operations.

 When Grey departed, Newman, Gilbert and Lewis truncated their name to Wir and released ‘The First Letter’, a set of songs which developed the compositional approaches of ‘Manscape’.
 But after this detour, Wire ceased operations once more.

-When all four members of Wire reconvened, it was initially as a purely live entity.
+When all four members of Wire reconvened in the noughties, it was initially as a purely live entity.
 Yet, ever the contrarians, this time they sidestepped expectations by presenting sets which cherry picked from every era of the band’s development.